leon-anavi/twitter-iot/README.md

 * Retieve tweets depending on configured text (with or without hashtags)
 * Retweet found tweets (can be disabled through the configurations)
 * Favorite found tweets (can be disabled through the configurations)
+* Publish message to MQTT broker (can be disabled through the configurations)

 ##Installation

 Twitter-iot is developed using node.js and mongodb.
 It has been tested on Ubuntu 15.04.

 Follow the steps below to install twitter-iot on Ubuntu (the procedure is similar for other GNU/Linux distributions):
 * Install node.js, npm and mongodb